-Please join us on Wednesday, April 19, 6:00 p.m. to 8:00 p.m. for a screening of “Being Mortal,” followed by a panel discussion about advance care planning.
-The session will also include opportunity to discuss process and tools for medical decision making.
+Please join us on Wednesday, April 17, 6:30 p.m. to 8:00 p.m. for “Say it Out Loud: Who’s Your Person?
+What’s Your Plan?,” featuring a TED Talk Screening and panel discussion about advance care planning.
+The session will also include an opportunity to discuss the process and tools for medical decision making in Vermont.
 To learn more and register, click here.

 Did you know that in Vermont it is not automatically your next of kin who makes medical decisions for you if you become unable to speak for yourself?
 Have you heard the term ‘advance care planning’ but thought it was only for an older population?